-- 1. Loosen the Dec. lock lever and rotate the optical tube on the declination axis so that the tube is at a 90° to the right ascension axis (Figure 7).
-Tighten the Dec. lock lever. - 2.
-Look through the polar finder at a distant object (during the day) and center it in the crosshairs.
-You may need to adjust the latitude adjustment L-bolts and the tripod position to do this. - 3.
-Rotate the mount 180° about the R.A. axis.
-It may be convenient to remove the counterweights and optical tube before doing this. - 4.
+- 1. Loosen the Dec. lock lever and rotate the optical tube on the declination axis so that the tube is at a 90° to the right ascension axis (Figure 8).
+Tighten the Dec. lock lever. - Look through the polar finder at a distant object (during the day) and center it in the crosshairs.
+You may need to adjust the latitude adjustment L-bolts and the tripod position to do this. - Rotate the mount 180° about the R.A. axis.
+Again, it may be convenient to remove the counterweights and optical tube first. - 4.
 Look through the polar finder again.
 Is the object being viewed still centered on the crosshairs?
 If it is, then no further adjustment is necessary.
 If not, then look through the polar finder while rotating the mount about the R.A. axis.
 You will notice that the object you have previously centered moves in a circular path.
-Use the three alignment setscrews on the polar axis finder (Figure 7) to redirect the crosshairs of the polar finder to the apparent center of this circular path.
+Use the three alignment setscrews on the polar axis finder to redirect the crosshairs of the polar finder to the apparent center of this circular path.
 Repeat this procedure until the position that the crosshairs point to does not rotate off-center when the mount is rotated in R.A.
+Once this is accomplished, retighten the thumbscrews.